smart-data-models/dataModel.DCAT-AP/Dataset/doc/spec.md

         model: dct:isVersionOf
         type: Property
     isVersionOf:
-      description: 'This property contains the main identifier for the Dataset, e.g. the URI or other unique identifier in the context of the Catalogue'
+      description: 'Property.
+Model:''dct:identifier''.
+This property contains the main identifier for the Dataset, e.g. the URI or other unique identifier in the context of the Catalogue'
       items:
         format: uri
         type: string